xieweiAlex/English_Learning/words/2025/words-Feb-25.md

 plumage.

 irenic.
+sallow

 --------------------------

+if I wanted to rummage through random personal shit, I could have done that at PAYPAL.
+Hello???

+Stop romanticizing your grubby little fling.
+Downtown Manhattan was a grubby Mecca for the artist, the musician, and the filmmaker.

 square footage.
 The police replayed footage of the accident over and over again.
 His choice of subject matter has been regarded as lowbrow.